 Details about the setup of the workstations (installed programs, etc.) are available from your track coordinator.
 No matter what presentation software you decide to use, you should be comfortable with using it.
 Make sure you know:

-- How to get your presentation file onto a the workstation (CD, disk, zip disk, etc.)
+- How to get your presentation file onto a the workstation (USB, cloud, etc.)

 - How to open your file in the presentation software